 This program is open to all public animal shelters or 501c3 charitable animal rescues in the U.S. facilitating medical care to an animal in need of amputation surgery.
 Any eligible organization can apply regardless of location, size or annual revenues, including non-profit “Friends of” organizations supporting public shelters.

-Applicants must maintain an active presence on at least two of the following social media platforms: Facebook, Instagram, Pinterest, YouTube, or Twitter.
+Applicants must maintain an active presence on social media platform(s): Facebook, Instagram, Pinterest, YouTube, or Twitter.

-If chosen for consideration, the organization agrees to participate in a crowd-funding campaign on social media promoting matching funds available from the Tripawds Foundation.
-The campaign will incorporate specific messaging about this Tripawds Foundation program, and tag the Tripawds account(s).
+Any animal rescue organization who participates in a crowd-funding campaign on social media and promotes the matching funds available from the Tripawds Foundation is eligible.
+The campaign should incorporate specific messaging about this Tripawds Foundation program, and tag the Tripawds account(s).
 See below for social media handles and suggested post content.

 How it Works: